colin-gibbons/project2/index.md

 ## Pink Floyd
 ![Pink Floyd]({{ "/images/pink.jpg" | absolute_url }})

 They were an English rock band formed in London in 1965.
-They achieved international acclaim with their progressive and psychedelic music.
-Distinguished by their use of philosophical lyrics, sonic experimentation, extended compositions, and elaborate live shows, they are one of the most commercially successful and influential groups in popular music history.
+They achieved international stardom with their progressive and psychedelic music.
+Distinguished by their use of philosophical lyrics, sonic experimentation, extended compositions, and elaborate live shows.
+They are one of the most commercially successful and influential groups in popular music history.
 Their most famous song is "Another Brick in the Wall".

 ## Beethoven